Best Practices for Creating Connectors

 App Setup

 This section dives into best practices for setting up your app in Studio Pro.
-For the basic instructions, see the Setting Up Your App section of Build Connectors.
+For basic instructions, see the Setting Up Your App section of Creating Connectors.

 Studio Pro Version

-For people to use your connector, ensure that you are not only servicing toward end-users that have the latest version.
-Try to support the latest LTS version, or if possible even older supported versions.
+For people to use your connector, ensure that you are not only targeting end-users that have the latest version Studio Pro.
+Try to support the latest LTS version and, if possible, even older supported versions.

 The only reason to deviate from this is when your connector requires a certain platform functionality that is only available in a newer version, or requires another module that is only available on a newer version.
 In that case, use that newer version as your Mendix required version.